S2S: Stairs to Success

 The steps on the process level are mainly to manage expectations and risks.
 They serve to increase the probability of success.
 Most people prefer to have a rough idea of what they’re getting into.

 Enough theory.
-How can one apply this model?
+How can one apply this method?

-The beauty of this model is that it can be applied on small and large scales.
-You’ll find that it behaves like a fractal: Each step on a larger scale can contain the entire model on a smaller scale—and vice versa, like this:
+The beauty of this method is that it can be applied on small and large scales.
+You’ll find that it behaves like a fractal: Each step on a larger scale can contain the entire method on a smaller scale—and vice versa, like this:

 Of course, in real life there might be overlaps.
 A kickoff meeting might contain already a planning session etc. Let’s look at some practical examples.